mutisyap/oyf-git/readme.md

 # Bonus
+## Issues
+- Most of the software planning is done outside the branches.
+For this,w e use issue tracking solutions such as Jira, Bitbucket issues and Github issues.
+- Here is where discussions happen.
 ## Commit Messages
 - When messaging your commits, please use descriptive names.
 A commit message should explain what you've done, not what you expected to do or what you wanted to achieve.
 Be direct.
 - Also, consider using multiline messages.